What Style Of Ming Dynasty Clothing Can Be As Men Costume? Dazzling Chinese Clothing In Ming Dynasty

 In this article, we will explore what styles are available and some things you should consider when deciding on what style to wear.

-Ming dynasty clothes have various elements which made them recognizable at first glance: long skirts that revealed ankles–which is why some people refer to Chinese women wearing this style as “lotus feet.”
+Ming dynasty clothes have various elements that made them recognizable at first glance: long skirts that revealed ankles–which is why some people refer to Chinese women wearing this style as “lotus feet.”
 I found another article on the website History of China to be helpful in understanding what was going on throughout this period.
 It says that, by the final years of the Ming Dynasty, people were wearing these clothes.